 - 1. Disconnect the coin-cell battery from the I/O board. - 2.
-Remove the coin-cell battery cable from the routing guide on the fan. - 3.
-Using a plastic scribe, peel the coin-cell battery off the slot on the palm-rest and keyboard assembly.
+Peel the coin-cell battery and lift it off the slot on the palm-rest and keyboard assembly.

 Installing the coin-cell battery

 If you are replacing a component, remove the existing component before performing the installation procedure.